 Laser Eye Surgery is an incredible treatment that has come a long way in recent years.
 However, in a very few cases, Laser Eye Surgery will not be able to produce the best results.

 As we are only interested in the best results, for some patients with extremely high prescriptions, this means we may need to turn to intraocular lenses.

-These artificial lenses are often referred to as IOLs, phakic IOLs, implantable lenses, clear lens extraction or exchange (CLE), intra-corneal lens implants, Artisan® lenses, Prelex® lenses, RLR or lens replacement surgery.
+These little artificial lenses are often referred to by the names of the various types they come in, including IOLs, phakic IOLs, implantable lenses, clear lens extraction or exchange (CLE), intra-corneal lens implants, Artisan® lenses, Prelex® lenses, RLR or lens replacement surgery.

 This enormous range makes intra-ocular lenses an excellent — albeit sometimes the only — option for those with unusually high prescriptions.

 What exactly are intraocular lenses?

 Intraocular lenses are small, transparent medical devices that are implanted inside the eye.